DeepVTuber/OpenVTuber/README.md

 > <br><br><i>'In the south is the barbel, And, in multitudes, they are taken with wicker nets.
 The host has spirits, On which his admirable guests feast with him, delighted.'</i>
 > The swarms of fish in the water either sway fast, or have a light and unrestrained posture, and each is extremely happy, giving people rich associations.

+## Acknowledgement

+Thanks for all above work you contribute. @iPERDance @pkhungurn et.al.

 ## 🍮 Community
 - Github <a href="https://github.com/DeepVTuber/DeepVTuber/pulls" target="_blank">pull request 💬</a> or <a href="https://github.com/DeepVTuber/DeepVTuber/issues" target="_blank">issues 💭</a>